Shaosil/DiscordApps/README.md

 Instead of using the basic JS libraries as referenced by Discord's docucmentation, this project uses the Discord.NET package.
 This branch uses an ASP Core app, which can be hosted on the server of your choice.
 Personally, I'm using IIS on my local machine.

+Note: Currently, this bot is mostly built to target a SINGLE server (guild) per hosting instance.
+Most commands may work if it's a part of multiple servers, but some will most likely break altogether.

 <h2>Compile Requirements</h2>
 <ul>
 	<li>Visual Studio 2022</li>